|

 Midway was first underway on October 12, 1945 and performed her first arrested

-expectations, the only negative being a pronounced proclivity to drench the
+negative being a pronounced proclivity to drench the flight deck and the bow

-flight deck and the bow 40mm quad mount with green water in moderately heavy
+40mm quad mount with green water in moderately heavy seas.
+Seriously overweight,

-seas.
-Seriously overweight, Midway tended to plunge through, rather than ride
+Midway tended to plunge through, rather than ride over, heavy seas.
+The result

-over, heavy seas.
-The result of wartime demands that had continually added more
+of wartime demands that had continually added more tonnage, Midway quickly

-tonnage, Midway quickly earned a reputation as a "wet" ship with her forward
+earned a reputation as a "wet" ship with her forward flight deck, gun galleries

-flight deck, gun galleries and hangar spaces frequently awash.
-In her final
+and hangar spaces frequently awash.
+In her final years, crewmembers described

-described this plunging as "Rock & Roll."
+this plunging as "Rock & Roll."

-became flagship for Carrier Division 1, operating in the
+In late February 1946 Midway became flagship for Carrier Division 1, operating

-late she embarked on her first major operational assignment, which included Operation FROSTBITE, conducted from March 1 to 28, 1946.
-Operating
+included Operation FROSTBITE, conducted from March 1 to 28, 1946.
+Operating in

 conducted a cold weather evaluation of aircraft, personnel and ships.
 Embarked